SommaiGH/master-readme/README.md

 ------------------------------------------------------------------------

 ## Citation

-If you use the code from this project, please cite the source code with the Council of Science Editors (CSE) citation styles as an example below.
+If you use the code from this project, please cite with the Council of Science Editors (CSE) citation styles as an example below.

-...
-**CSE Bibliography Format**:
+    CSE Bibliography Format:

-Niemsiri V, Rosenthal SB, Fisch KM, and Kelsoe JR. 2022.
+    Niemsiri V. 2022.
 Bipolar Disorder and Lithium Response.
 San Francisco (CA): GitHub; [accessed 2022 Jun 6].
 URL.
-...

 ------------------------------------------------------------------------

 ## References

 *Will be provided.*